-The best jobs always include doing something you love.
+The best jobs almost always involve doing something you love.

-So why not put that skill to use?
+So why not put those skills to use?

-If you like reading and spending plenty of quiet time, then proofreading might just be your thing.
+If you like spending plenty of quiet time reading, then proofreading might just be your thing.

-You will need to spot mistakes, check for grammatical errors, keep track of all details and re-read texts multiple times to check that everything is correct.
+You will need to spot mistakes, check for spelling and grammatical errors, and re-read texts multiple times to check that everything is correct.

 5. Virtual Bookkeeper

-Most accounting jobs require a degree, but bookkeeping jobs require being very attentive to details, trustworthy, and an overall reliable person.
+Most accounting jobs require a degree, but bookkeeping jobs require being attentive to details, trustworthy, and reliable.

 If numbers are your thing, then this is one of the best careers for introverts you can have.